garycuthbert/node_express_maria/README.md

 4. Connect the app to mariadb
 5. GET route to load a user
 6. POST route to add a new user
-7. Encrypting the password so it's not clear text
+7. Encrypting the password so it's not clear text - using bcrypt